-Moss Adams served as the Bank's independent certified public accountants during the fiscal years ended December 31, 2015, 2014, 2013 and 2012.
+Moss Adams served as the Bank's independent certified public accountants during the fiscal years ended December 31, 2016, 2015, 2014, 2013 and 2012.
 The services provided by Moss Adams include the examination and reporting of the financial status of the Bank.

-The table following sets forth information regarding the fees paid to Moss Adams during the fiscal years ended December 31, 2015 and 2014.
+The table following sets forth information regarding the fees incurred for professional services provided by Moss Adams for the fiscal years ended December 31, 2016 and 2015.